-As mentioned earlier, shared parking is already permitted between different lots on the Square One Properties as a result of certain minor variances.19 It also occurs between Sheridan College and the Coliseum Cinemas as well as the three office buildings at 33, 55, and 77 City Centre Drive owned by Morguard Properties.
+As mentioned earlier, shared parking is already permitted between different lots on the Square One Properties as a result of certain minor variances that were required to accommodate the introduction of public streets.21 It also occurs between Sheridan College and the Coliseum Cinemas as well as the three office buildings at 33, 55, and 77 City Centre Drive owned by Morguard Properties.
 Expanding the shared parking zone to include all of the Square One Properties illustrated on Figure 10 is the logical next step to facilitate more efficient use of parking, thereby reducing the overall need to create new supply.

-19 See Committee of Adjustment Applications A-454/13 and A-90/14.
+$^{^{\}rm 21}$ See Committee of Adjustment Applications A-454/13 and A-90/14.